dtngk/flatiron-capstone-project/README.md

 This project uses Ruby version 3.1.2
 Run "rake db:seed" to seed all the Characters.
 If command is not ran then Users will not have any characters to comment on, rank or create teams.

+To switch Ruby version: rvm use <verison number> (Ex: rvm use 3.1.2) Run the frontend on http://localhost:4000: npm start --prefix client Run the backend on http://localhost:3000: rails s
+To start the SQL: sudo service postgresql start

 ## Description

 This project contains 6 different Models (user, team, character, comment, team_comments and ranking).